CYehLu/hurricane_tools/documents/circular.md

     clon, clat : scalar
         TC center longtitude / latitude
     maxdist : scalar
-        The maximum search distance (km). default is 550 box : bool
+        The maximum search distance (km).
+Default is 550 dr : scalar
+        The radius (km) interval.
+Default is 1 box : bool
         Create a box area that only calculate interpolation in this box.
 Default is True.